allanchua101/sana/doc-website/lambda/distribution/lambda-dlq-distribution.md

 ## Tips:

 - Useful for measuring amount of functions with no dead-letter queue.
-- Useful for tracking progress of DQL installation activities.
+- Useful for tracking progress of DLQ installation activities.
-- Useful for installing CI-based quality gates.
+- Useful for installing CI-based quality gates

 ## Notes: